juparave/cloud/docs/mysql.md

     $ docker run --detach --name=beta-mysql --env="MYSQL_ROOT_PASSWORD=mypassword" mysql

+This will not persists data as there are no mount mappings

+    * Dec 12, 2024.  `CPU does not support x86-64-v2 in the latest 8.4.0`
+    use `mysql:8.4.0-oraclelinux8` e.g.

+    $ docker run --detach --name=beta-mysql --env="MYSQL_ROOT_PASSWORD=mypassword" mysql:8.4.0-oraclelinux8

 View container logs to confirm server is up and running

     $ docker logs -f beta-mysql